Frazz by Jef Mallett for September 18, 2016

 14. Construction coffee

-sml7291 Premium Member about 8 years ago
+sml7291 Premium Member over 8 years ago

 In the US, and other countries, there is no longer a requirement for morse code skill to get advanced amateur radio privileges..It is, however, still a popular means of communications and practiced by a fair number of ham radio operators despite no longer being required.
 One of the major advantages is the ability to transmit and receive messages over extreme distance with very little power.
 This is referred to as QRP (https://en.wikipedia.org/wiki/QRP_operation) in ham circles..just an fyi, I have an Amateur Extra license and didn’t have to prove any skill with morse code.
 I am still very interested in learning to use morse… someday soon… 8^)